Joaquín Larrivey: Biography

 On 17 December 2012 Larrivey was presented as a new player for Mexican club Atlante.
 He was signed to form the attack with Chilean Esteban Paredes.
 On 27 January 2013 he scored his first goals with the club recording a brace against Chiapas in a 4–3 victory.

+In January 2020, Larrivey moved to Chile and signed with Universidad de Chile.

 On 3 February 2022, Larrivey joined Serie B side Cosenza on a deal until the end of the season.
 On 31 January 2023, Larrivey's contract with Cosenza was terminated by mutual consent.

 On 2 February 2023, Larrivey signed with Südtirol, also in Serie B.

+In June 2023, Larrivey returned to Chile and joined Magallanes in the second level.
+In 2025, he switched to Deportes Concepción.

 Personal life

 He is the son-in-law of Gerardo Reinoso, an Argentine former professional football player.